San Biagio, Aversa: History

 Over the centuries the rule and structure of the monastery changed.
 It became a site of local pilgrimage, and for example was visited in 1734 by the Bourbon Charles IV of Naples.
 In 1806, the monastery was suppressed.
 Over the years since the monastery has been used as a jail, barracks, school and other functions.
 It kept a diminished house of worship housing a small number of nuns, who from 1932 to 1954, were under the leadership of the abbess Maria Concetta De Pietro.
 The structures suffered much damage during the second world war.
 On August 20, 1943, the paintings of Malinconico and Caracciolo, were destroyed by an allied bombardment.
 Further damage occurred during an earthquake of 1980.

 The cloister was originally romanesque and rebuilt in a baroque style.
-Of the church, the pronaos still remains with Two 18th century stucco medallions depicting Saints Benedetto and Biagio.
+Of the church, the pronaos still remains with Two 18th-century stucco medallions depicting Saints Benedetto and Biagio.
 The church contains 18 canvases depicting the Life of St Benedict painted (1701) by Pietro Martino.
 The counterfacade has five canvases by Giovanni Battista Lama, depicting: St Phillip baptizes a Eunuch, St Catherine of Alexandria, St Benedict of Norsia and Santa Scholastica, and Santa Dorotea and St Ambrosius and St Theodosius.
 Both Martino and Lama were pupils of Luca Giordano.
-The Maiolica pavement dates to early 18th century.
+The Maiolica pavement dates to the early 18th century.

 The chapels on the right (back to front) also contain original artworks: